 This brings to light that both kibble and raw food CAN be contaminated with Salmonella and other pathogens – which is why things like “test and hold” procedures and routine pathogen testing should be performed prior to the release of any food to the dog consumer.

 The short answer is – yes – dogs can get salmonella, and there are reported cases of dogs who have gotten very sick and died from salmonella in raw dog food.
 Clinical signs of Salmonella are: lethargy, decreased appetite, fever, vomiting, and loose stools.

 But how often do dogs actually get it from dog food?
 And how often do dogs actually become ill because they are infected with Salmonella?

 As previously discussed in commercially available diets risk of Salmonella infection seems relatively low at around 7%.
-But if your dog happens to become infected with Salmonella… they may be a non symptomatic carrier, or they may be a symptomatic carrier.
-Not all dogs who become infected with Salmonella will even display symptoms of disease.
+But if your dog happens to become infected with Salmonella… they may be a non-symptomatic carrier, or they may be a symptomatic carrier.
+Not all dogs who become infected with Salmonella will even display symptoms of the disease.

 In order to better understand the chances of a dog becoming ill from Salmonella let’s look at another research paper that focused on a Salmonella outbreak in a raw feeding breeding facility.

 In a retrospective study looking at a Greyhound Breeding facility that fed raw BARF diets, that were both poor quality meats (containing 4D Meats) and that performed poor handling/sanitation practices – 93% of the dogs tested positive for Salmonella, 44% of the dogs were ill and showing clinical signs of Salmonella, 38% were positive for Salmonella but showed no clinical signs, and 11% of dogs died due to Salmonella.